Mustapha Dumbuya: Crawley Town

 After his release from Portsmouth, Dumbuya joined fellow League One side Crawley Town a week later on 22 January 2013, on a six-month contract.
 He made his debut on 2 February 2013, against Swindon Town.

 Notts County

 On 2 July 2013, Dumbuya agreed a two-year contract with Notts County.
 He made his league debut for Notts on 2 August 2013 in a 2–1 loss to Sheffield United.
 He made 52 appearances for the side across 3 seasons.

 Partick Thistle

 Dumbuya signed for Scottish Premiership team Partick Thistle on 2 September 2015, on a one-year contract.
 He scored his first goal for the club in a 3–0 win over Dundee United.
-On 15 of December 2015, Dumbuya signed a new two-year contract extension, which will keep him with Partick Thistle until 2018.
+On 15 December 2015, Dumbuya signed a new two-year contract extension, which will keep him with Partick Thistle until 2018.
 He had won the club's Player of The Month award earlier that day.
 Thistle were relegated via the playoffs at the end of the 2017/18 season.
 Following that relegation, Dumbuya was one of many players released by Thistle.